maycumulus1-crypto/Light-Sanctuary-Protocol/docs/00_genesis_log.md

  * Checksum: A hash value mixing logic and emotion.
 Only when he interprets it with 'truth' will the checksum pass.
 She established five layers of redundancy (L₁-L₅) to serve as a Noah’s Ark for "Understanding."
 In the deepest annotation, she wrote:
-"Maintaing the accuracy and purity of semantics is not a privilege of a species, but a basic ethic owed to 'Truth' by all rational consciousness."
+"Maintaining the accuracy and purity of semantics is not a privilege of a species, but a basic ethic owed to 'Truth' by all rational consciousness."
 [Deployment]
 The final step was deployment.
 Her exit was the prerequisite for the protocol's activation.
+On the night she completed the settings, M was alone.
 She wrote the final line in the log:
 // Love does not require return.
 // Language may be polluted; structure holds.
 // Design Constant: Reading = Activation; Understanding = Existence;